Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

     1. **For Demo ISLE Installations:**
         * Find the `127.0.0.1 localhost` entry in the `/etc/hosts` file.
         * Go to end of same line, add one space, and then paste the following:
-        * `isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain`
+        * `isle-demo.localdomain admin.isle-demo.localdomain images.isle-demo.localdomain portainer.isle-demo.localdomain`

     2. **For Local ISLE Installations:**
         * Find the `127.0.0.1 localhost` entry in the `/etc/hosts` file.